Scientific Name

 Description

-Puya alpestris is an amazing plant that forms an up to 3 feet (90 cm) tall clump of rosettes of green leaves with spines along the margins.
-The leaves are narrow, arching, up to 2 feet (60 cm) long, and up to 1 inch (2.5 cm) wide.
-Flowers are turquoise blue-green with vivid orange stamens are held on a branching, up to 4 feet (1.2 m) tall stalks.
-They appear in spring, but usually not every year.
-Each branch of the inflorescence terminates in a long sterile branch with pink bracts.
+Puya alpestris is an amazing plant that forms a clump of rosettes of bright green leaves covered beneath with a dense coating of white scales and with very lax spines along the margins.
+The leaves are narrow, arched-recurving, up to 2 feet (60 cm) long, and up to 1 inch (2.5 cm) wide.

 Hardiness